syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Find-and-Replace/Find-and-highlight-all).

-## Find and Replace the pattern of text with normal text
+## Find and replace the pattern of text with normal text

 You can find the pattern of text using Regex and replace it with normal text in a Word document using the `Replace` method.